The bond between a mother and her daughter is one of the most important relationships a girl will have in her lifetime.

-And developing the bond we have now wasn’t always easy and I made a ton of mistakes in the process.
+And developing the mother-daughter bond we have now wasn’t always easy and I made a ton of mistakes in the process.

 Before I dive in these super simple and fun mother-daughter bonding activities, I want to take a moment to share why it’s so important to make time to bond with your child.

-Importance of Parent Child Bonding
+Importance of Mother-Daughter Bonding

 And though the benefits for you are amazing, the benefits of a close relationship with you (for your daughter) don’t even come close!